gregs1104/peg/README.rst

 peg stands for PostgreSQL Environment Generator.
 It's a fairly complicated script that automates most of the repetitive work required to install test instances of PostgreSQL.
-It's primarily aimed at developers who are building from source control (cvs, git) and toward reviewers who are trying out a source code package (.tar.gz), including release source snapshots and the alpha/beta builds.
+It's primarily aimed at developers who are building from source control (git, cvs) and toward reviewers who are trying out a source code package (.tar.gz), including release source snapshots and the alpha/beta builds.
+It works on UNIX-like systems that already have the rest of the build tools necessary for compiling PostgreSQL installed.

 Motivation
 ==========